 Members of the Lesbian, Gay, Bisexual, and Transgender (LGBTQ) community have spent decades fighting for equality and for an end to prejudice.
 Just when they are finally starting to see tangible results in areas such as the right to marry, another concern surfaces.
 Three out of four adults age 45 and older who are lesbian, gay, bisexual or transgender say they are concerned about having enough support from family and friends as they age.
 Many are also worried about how they will be treated in long-term care facilities and want specific LGBTQ services for older adults.
 If you are a member of the LGBTQ community or you have a loved one who is, you will find the results of a recent AARP survey important.

-The national AARP survey, “Maintaining Dignity: Understanding and Responding to the Challenges Facing Older LGBT Americans,” asked members of the LGBT community a number of questions related to aging and how being a member of the LGBT community affects their outlook on growing older.
-Data was collected from October 27 to November 12, 2017, through an online survey of 1,762 lesbian, gay, bisexual, and transgender (LGBT) Americans age 45 and older.
+The national AARP survey, “Maintaining Dignity: Understanding and Responding to the Challenges Facing Older LGBTQ Americans,” asked members of the LGBTQ community a number of questions related to aging and how being a member of the LGBTQ community affects their outlook on growing older.
+Data was collected from October 27 to November 12, 2017, through an online survey of 1,762 lesbian, gay, bisexual, and transgender (LGBTQ) Americans age 45 and older.
 Among some of the more informative findings were the following: